miranda-e/Demodifier/README.md

 3. **`yourfilename_output.json`** – Detailed JSON output for downstream analysis:
    - Provides nested results of the analysis, including all generated permutations and LCA data for each input peptide.

-(where yourfilename is the name of your input file without its extension)
+_(where yourfilename is the name of your input file without its extension)_

 ## How to Use

-### Easiest method: Executable
+The Demodifier can be run either as an executable on Windows or Linux, or directly from source code on the command line.

-The easiest way to run **The Demodifier** is as an executable.
-The executable has the correct Python versions and dependencies built in and requires minimal knowledge of the command line, particularly on Windows.
+The easiest way to run The Demodifier is by using the Windows executable, which includes all required dependencies and can be run without command-line knowledge.
+A Linux executable is also provided, but it requires basic familiarity with the command line (extracting files, setting permissions, and running from a terminal).

-### Instructions for Windows:
+### Instructions for Windows Executable:

 **Note for Windows users:**
 The pre-built executable requires Windows 10 or Windows 11.